What is a fuser inside a laser printer and how long does that part last?

 Depending on your printer model, the fuser unit may be sold separately or it may be included in the printer's maintenance kit.

-At the end of the laser printing process, the paper gets passed through the fuser after the loose toner powder is placed on the paper via static electricity.
 The fuser melts the toner particles, binding them to the page.
 The speed at which the paper passes through the fuser is what keeps the paper itself from burning.
 If the speed were slower, the paper would combust and burn.
 There is also a thermostat built into the fuser that makes sure heat from the fuser never exceeds a certain temperature.

 When Do I Replace The Fuser?

 Fuser units eventually need to be replaced after frequent use.
-Most laser printers will inform you when the fuser unit needs to replaced.
+Most laser printers will inform you when the fuser unit needs to be replaced.
 An easy way to identify when a fuser unit needs to be replaced is when there is smudging or smearing on your printout.
-Smudging and smearing occurs because the fuser will not heat the toner particles enough to fully melt them onto the page.
+Smudging and smearing occur because the fuser will not heat the toner particles enough to fully melt them onto the page.